johnwhitington/cpdf-source/cpdf.1.md

 **-fast**

-: Presume ISO-compliant content streams when processing page contents.
+: Presume ISO-compliant content streams when processing page content.
 This is faster, because it does not involve re-parsing whole streams to add content.

 **-idir <directory>**